ezsystems/commerce-documentation/docs/guide/checkout/checkout.md

 [CheckoutController](checkout_api/checkoutcontroller.md) and [AjaxCheckoutController](checkout_api/ajaxcheckoutcontroller.md)
 are responsible for the checkout logic.

 One-page checkout enables the customer to go through the process back and forth.
-All the steps are validated when a AJAX call is sent.
+All the steps are validated when an Ajax call is sent.

 All the logic is moved into controllers which are responsible also for rendering.